Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

   and [R-help](http://tolstoy.newcastle.edu.au/R/) archives for similar posts.
 Try a [Google](http://www.google.com/) search.

+* Please include the R code that is causing the problem and enough data for someone else to run the code and get the same problem.
-* Simplify code to a minimal, self-contained example.
+  Simplify code to a minimal, self-contained example.
 If reporting an error, be sure to reproduce the error in a new R session, started with the `--vanilla` option to avoid loading .Rprofile or .RData files.

 * Ensure that your installed packages are [up-to-date](/install/).